 - Confirm and interpret outcomes

-By following these steps and understanding the underlying ideas, you may precisely calculate the focus of options and acquire useful insights into their composition and properties.
+By following these steps and understanding the underlying rules, you may precisely calculate the focus of options and acquire worthwhile insights into their composition and properties.

 Step one in calculating the focus of an answer is to establish the solute and the solvent.